leafar13/did-mobile-implementation-cordova/README.md

  - Callback functions *success* and *fail*.
  - Object initParams, this object contains the URL of the server that receives the registration information.

+#### Callback implementation
+Set the required listeners only once when receiving the success callback.
+A list of the methods that may be set in this callback is proveded below:

+ - setDeviceRegistrationServerResponseListener
+ - setRegistrationViewProperties
+ - setPushTransactionViewProperties
+ - setPushAlertViewProperties
+ - setPushTransactionReceiveListener
+ - setPushQuickActionServerResponseListener
+ - setPushTransactionOpenListener
+ - setPushAlertOpenListener
+ - setPushAuthenticationResponseAdditionalInfo

 #### Implementation example
      var initParams = '{"url": "http://URL:PORT/detect/public/registration/mobileServices.htm?code="}';